-Our greats are always slighted as “Uncles” and never venerated as “Fathers” except in their tiny political patches or by their consanguineous kin but they will tell you there is ‘nothing in a mere name’.
-Ironically, they love their prizes and honours though, of which many are reduced to their literal equivalents – no more, yes, no more.
-Our greats do not have small brains, but many have tiny testicles, fortitude-wise; it is the result of an evolved habit of safety and an invariable happiness to please.
+From another perspective, our greats get used to being dismissed as “Uncles” and never venerated as “Fathers”, except in their tiny political patches or by their consanguineous kin.
+These Uncles will tell you there is ‘nothing in a name’.
+Ironically, they love their prizes and honours though, of which many become their literal equivalents – no more, yes, no more.
+The man and his prize are one.
+Our greats do not have small brains, but many have tiny testicles, fortitude-wise; it results from a habit of seeking safety and invariable happiness to please.
 Experience a bullet wound or the prison cell, and that also becomes the equivalence of their greatness.
-I wonder how many of our Brethren are in jail endlessly and unjustly or have died of an innocently of a bullet, but the mighty always tells us what and who to celebrate or value.
-It is a resounding disgrace that the most honest spokespeople for my people and the despair of his Second Coming’s realities are advocates other than my people.
-I share in that disgrace but as an ordinary human being it is not too bad for me; does anyone know my name?
+How many of our Brethren are in jail endlessly and unjustly or have died innocently after being shot.
+But the Mighty always tells us what and who to celebrate, to value.
+It is a resounding disgrace that the most honest spokespersons for my people and the despair of his Second Coming’s realities are advocates other than my people.
+I share in that disgrace, but as an ordinary human being, it is not too bad for me; does anyone know my name?